Dear Home Ec 101,

 Start with getting your kitchen cleaned up and some food -any food- in your refrigerator.
 If you can have something to eat without a big hassle or without having to squash down disgust at the state of your kitchen, that’s a little bit of improvement you’ll see at least twice a day.
 I’m assuming you have a job outside of the home, if you’re like me and work from home, that’s an improvement you’ll see three times a day.

 Take a look at the yellow post-it note on my site.
-It is click-able and will take you to a weekly chore chart.
+(If you’re reading in email, click the title to get to the post on the site) It is clickable and will take you to a weekly chore chart.
 You don’t have to do it perfectly the first week.
 It’s also going to take longer than it should that first week because you’re working through all the time you haven’t been keeping up your home.
-Even if you don’t see massive progress the first week, you’re making a difference.
-It will become apparent over time.
+Even if you don’t see a lot of progress the first week, you’re making a difference.
+It will become much more apparent over time.

 Here are 3 points to focus on over the next few days: